-Police respond to July 4 parade amid reports of shooting
+Police respond shooting at July 4 parade in Chicago suburb

 CHICAGO (AP) — Police are responding to a shooting at a July Fourth parade in a Chicago suburb, authorities said Monday.
 Authorities have not officially reported any casualties, but witnesses described seeing bloodied bodies apparently covered with blankets.

 The Chicago Sun-Times reported that the parade began around 10 a.m. but was suddenly halted 10 minutes later after shots were fired.
 Several witnesses told the newspaper that they heard gunfire.